We’re excited to announce that Dr. Al-Kaabi, Cornea Specialist and Surgeon, has joined iCare!

 Nidek AL-Scan & Zeiss IOL Master 700

 This is a laser eye measurement.
 It is quick and easy with no instruments touching your eye.
 It is done by the patient focusing on a blinking light.
 This test generates the most accurate measurements for selecting the correct power of intraocular lens for your eye.
 It is highly recommended by our surgeons and is required if choosing a non-OHIP implant.
-This test is not covered by OHIP and is $225 per eye.
 Both eyes must be measured at the same time for accurate results.

 Corneal Topography

 This test is done in the same manner as the laser biometry.
 It provides detailed corneal mapping and assists our surgeon with selecting which intraocular lens implant is best for you.
 It detects information on astigmatisms which would be missed with conventional testing, significantly impacting the outcome of your surgery.
 This test is also highly recommended by our surgeons and is required if selecting a non-OHIP lens implant.
-This test is not covered by OHIP and is $50 per eye.
 Both eyes must be measured at the same time for accurate results.

 *EYE MEASUREMENTS AND INTRAOCULAR LENS ARE BILLED SEPARATELY*